ioda-net/geo-infra/docs/user/configuration-portal.rst

 To use these templates, name your columns like this: ``name<pattern>``, eg ``website_url`` or ``boring_hidden``.

 To add a new pattern, the code of the frontend needs to be updated.
 Ask a developer to do this.
-You can point to the `relevant section of the documentation <../dev/customer.html#features>`__.
+You can point to the :ref:`relevant section of the documentation <ref_dev_customer_features>`.

+.. _ref_cfg-portal_help:

 Help
 ----